abs-lang/abs/docs/types/decorator.md

 }
 ```

-and we can test our decorator has takn the stage:
+and we can test our decorator has taken the stage:

 ```console
 ⧐  return_random_number_after_sleeping(0)